 - 3 cups water

-- 1 cup unsweetened almond milk — or milk of choice or additional water
+- 1 cup unsweetened almond milk or water*

 - 1/2 teaspoon kosher salt